matejsvajger/scffld/README.md

 ## Gulp Workflow

 ### `gulp build`
-Builds out an optimized site through compilation of preprocessors (Pug, Less, etc), minification of CSS and HTML, uglification of Javascript, and optimization of images.
+Builds out an optimized site through compilation of preprocessors (Pug, Less/Sass, etc), minification of CSS and HTML, uglification of Javascript, and optimization of images.

 **Extra Task Option(s)**